 However, the addition of IBIS means that some hand-held images will be sharper than they would be when captured with the X-T3.
 In fact, we can anticipate sharp hand-held images when the shutter speed is a second long, possibly more.
 I’m looking forward to testing this more thoroughly soon.

 The stabilisation also improves hand-held video.
 I’m not the best at shooting stable video while walking but the X-T4’s stabilisation improves things.
 That said, when you’re walking, the stabilisation is best when the camera is pointing back at you.
 I’d still be included to use a gimbal if I was filming something in front of me.

 The X-T3’s autofocus (AF) system is very good, only occasionally showing hesitancy in low light and low contrast situations.
 I tested the pre-production Fuji X-T4 on a very overcast day in heavy rain, so the light and contrast were both quite low yet it coped very well.

-The video AF system also performed well and although a few of the clips I recorded have a little flicker here and there, there was water running down the screen which could have triggered a refocus signal.
+The video AF system also performs well and although a few of the clips I recorded have a little flicker here and there, I’m happy with the results.

 The Eye AF also seems pretty good, but again, I need to test it more carefully.